 Reporting Hours Worked

 Users must be registered to report data.
 A unique user id and password are required for access to the module.
-Upon submitting a completed contact form, designated payroll or human resources personnel at the employer agency are added to the ERSGA employer contact database.
-An employer can access the Rehired Retiree desktop by clicking Maintain Rehired Retiree on the Employer desktop.
+Upon submitting a completed contact form, designated payroll or human resources personnel at the Employer agency are added to the ERSGA Employer contact database.
+An Employer can access the Rehired Retiree module by clicking Maintain Rehired Retiree on the Employer desktop.

-The Rehired Retiree desktop includes the following links:
+The Rehired Retiree module includes the following links: